bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Community Members: Andrew (A), William Reich (WR),
 #### How do you like the design/layout of the website?
   A: I like it, it's nice and simple.

   WR: I like it but would suggest more graphics be added to engage the user and direct their attention to areas of interest.
 #### Does everything function correctly?
   A: Seems like it.

   WR: No
 #### Did you come across any bugs?
   A: No

   WR: The business skill that I entered upon signing up and creating a company account disappeared when I went to look at my profile.
 #### What improvements/additions could be made?
-  A: Maybe add a bit more design to the webpages.
+  A, WR: Maybe add a bit more design to the webpages.
 It still seems a little rough.

   WR: There could be more ways companies and users to get in contact like zoom or google pages for meetings.
 #### Do you think our website would be useful to the UH community?
   A: Yes, if you can get companies to use this website, it should be a very useful tool for the community.

+  WR: Yes of course, connecting students and companies is very important.
 #### Does the data we’ve provided seem realistic?
   A, WR: Yes
 #### On a scale of 1 to 10, how would you rate our website?